Skip to content

 Cats

-So these cats ancient Egyptians loved so much were the Egyptian Mau cat breed, which originated in Egypt and happened to be quite special.
+These cats ancient Egyptians loved so much were the Egyptian Mau cat breed, which originated in Egypt and was remarkable.

-The Egyptian Mau, which still lives to date and is found everywhere on the streets of every district in Egypt, is a beautiful, elegant, small-to-medium-sized but muscular, already rare cat breed with short hair and a striped coat.
-It is the fastest of all 73 domestic cat breeds found now worldwide thanks to its unique body structure.
+The Egyptian Mau, who still lives to this day and is found everywhere on the streets of every district in Egypt, is a beautiful, elegant, small-to-medium-sized but muscular, already rare cat breed with short hair and a striped coat.
+Thanks to its unique body structure, it is the fastest of all 73 domestic cat breeds found worldwide.

 The Egyptian Mau’s back legs are longer than its front ones.
-It has a uniquely designed skin that allows those long hind legs to stretch backwards and further than any other cat, making its step longer and its speed higher.
-In fact, Egyptian Maus can run at over 48 kilometres per hour.
-This is the minimum running speed of their bigger, also striped, uncle, the tiger.
+Its uniquely designed skin allows those long hind legs to stretch backwards and further than any other cat, making its step longer and its speed higher.
+In fact, Egyptian Maus can run at over 48 kilometres per hour, which is the minimum running speed of their bigger, also striped, uncle, the tiger.

-Another thing that makes the Egyptian Mau really unique is its rare biological characteristics.
-For instance, it is a naturally spotted cat where the spots are only found on the tips of the coat, which happens to be a rare quality.
-All adult Maus have green eyes, and they come in six different colours, including silver, smoke bronze, black and even blue.
+Another thing that makes the Egyptian Mau unique is its rare biological characteristics.
+For instance, it is a naturally spotted cat, with spots only on the tips of the coat, which is a rare quality.
+All adult Maus have green eyes, and they come in six different colours, including silver, smoke bronze, black, and even blue.
 Have you ever seen a blue cat before?

-In addition to these fantastic physical characteristics, Maus actually have musical voices.
-Whenever they feel stimulated, they can produce a wide range of sweet-sounding tones, each delivering a specific message.
-Besides, Egyptian Maus are active, very playful, friendly and loyal to their owners, and they love warm temperatures, which has always been a feature of Egypt’s climate.
+In addition to these fantastic physical characteristics, Maus have musical voices.
+They can produce a wide range of sweet-sounding tones whenever they feel stimulated, each delivering a specific message.
+Egyptian Maus are active, very playful, friendly, and loyal to their owners, and they love warm temperatures, which have always been a feature of Egypt’s climate.

-Ancient Egyptians were apparently aware of some or most of these outstanding traits, especially the ones related to the character, and that may be why they believed cats were so special.
-Yet, one sure thing ancient Egyptians loved about cats and used them to symbolise their deities was the big deal of the duality those creatures have.
+Ancient Egyptians were aware of some or most of these outstanding traits, especially the ones related to the character, which may be why they believed cats were so special.
+Yet, one sure thing ancient Egyptians loved about cats and used them to symbolise their deities was the big deal of those creatures’ duality.

-While Egyptian Maus are highly protective and extremely loyal, they are not so dependent on their owners, nor are they sickly attached to them.
+While Egyptian musks are highly protective and extremely loyal, they are not dependent on their owners and are not sickly attached to them.
 They are gentle and playful but can also be fierce and predatory.
-Sometimes they are cute, and the next moment, they frown and look scary, especially when their pupils turn vertical.
-They like cuddling but also get aggressive, jealous and fighty.
+Sometimes, they are cute, and the next moment, they frown and look scary, especially when their pupils turn vertical.
+They like cuddling but also get aggressive, jealous, and fight.

 While some may refer to this as schizophrenic, ancient Egyptians called those behaviours dual nature, fell in love with them and considered them a sign of power and fierceness.